Skip to main content

 Good defaults usually mean:

-3. document which page owns the API key and when it should be rotated
+4. document which page owns the API key and when it should be rotated for BYOK providers

 note

 The current AI screen is a provider-configuration surface, not a full prompt-management workspace.
-It enables assisted workflows that exist elsewhere in the product.
+It enables assisted workflows that exist elsewhere in the product, and AI-planned writes remain preview-and-confirm rather than auto-executed.